christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 #### Causal Tracing: Activation patching

-Moving on, activation patching is a super useful technique that can help us track which layers and sequence positions in the residual stream are storing and processing the critical information we're interested in.
+Activation patching is a super useful technique where internal activations in a neural network are replaced to target specific model behaviors and circuits.
+It allows us to choose which part to change so we can learn more about it.

 The obvious limitation of the techniques we’ve used so far is that they only focus on the final parts of the circuit—the bits that directly affect the logits.
 That’s useful, but clearly not enough to fully understand the whole circuit.
 What we really want is to figure out how everything composes together to produce the final output, and ideally, we’d like to build an end-to-end circuit that explains the entire behavior.